ghall15/fiscalhistory/webpage/_build/html/_sources/bond_pricing_primer.txt

 given :math:`V`, :math:`c`, :math:`P`, and :math:`T`.

-* Usually can not be solved for by hand.
+The ytm usually can not be solved for by hand.
+But we can solve for it using Excel.

-* It is sometimes just called the yield.
+It is sometimes just called the yield.

 A Three Period Coupon Bond Example
 ----------------------------------

-* Bond issued at :math:`t=0` and is a riskless claim on stream
+Consider a bond issued at :math:`t=0`.
+It is a riskless claim on the stream of payments

       +--------+---------+---------+
       |   0    |   1     |    2    |